hasan-ege/PyMohuanAmbient/README.md

 It reads the average color of your PC screen in real-time and sends that color directly to the bulb, including all intermediate colors (orange, purple, etc.).

+[Image of PC monitor with ambient light syncing]

 ## The Protocol (The "EVLAT" Discovery)